eugenevve/pwa-template/README.md

 #### 3. Creating manifest.json

-Use `manifest.json` in the `public` folder with the specified settings.
+Use `manifest.webmanifest` in the `public` folder with the specified settings.

 #### 4. Service worker